 Battle of the ‘tweens’: From T.G.I.S. vs Gimik to Tween Hearts vs Growing Up

-by Nickie Wang Some of the brightest names in show business today started out as part of teen-oriented shows and programs.
+Some of the brightest names in show business today started out as part of teen-oriented shows and programs.
 And we can still identify those who were products of GMA-7’s T.G.I.S. or ABS-CBN’s Gimik, two teen drama shows that were very popular back then.
-Continue reading »
+Continue reading

 Is radio a dying medium?

-by Nickie Wang Back in college, we were taught that radio is the theater of the mind because tuning in a radio program involves a lot of imagination.
-We rely on sounds to create pictures of what we hear from it so listeners are able to think and be attentive—a good exercise for our brain … Continue reading »
+Back in college, we were taught that radio is the theater of the mind because tuning in a radio program involves a lot of imagination.
+We rely on sounds to create pictures of what we hear from it so listeners are able to think and be attentive—a good exercise for our brain cells.
+Continue reading

 Pinoy Pride: Filipinos on the global stage

-by Nickie Wang Whether it’s in sports, fashion, entertainment or performing arts, there are Filipinos who excel and make indelible marks in their chosen field.
+Whether it’s in sports, fashion, entertainment or performing arts, there are Filipinos who excel and make indelible marks in their chosen field.
 And what makes their countrymen rally behind them is their being proud of their roots.
-Continue reading »
+Continue reading

 CINEMALAYA 2011: A fact hidden behind Laurice Guillen’s Maskara